Alcinoë (daughter of Polybus): Origins

-Our sole source for Alcinoë Parthenius attributed the myth to Hellenistic poetess Moero and her entirely lost poem Curses (Ἀραί), a type of Hellenistic poetry that served as an over-the-top appeal to justice and vengeance, with a detailed list of preferred punishments, usually highly disproportionate (ranging from cannibalism to incest), against the wrong doer.
+Our sole source for Alcinoë, Parthenius of Nicaea, attributed the myth to Hellenistic poetess Moero and her now entirely lost poem Curses (Ἀραί), a genre of Hellenistic poetry that served as an over-the-top appeal to justice and vengeance, with a detailed list of preferred punishments—usually highly disproportionate, ranging from cannibalism to incest—against the wrong doer.
 Parthenius' other inaccurate source attributions shed a degree of uncertainty over how much his surviving tale resembles the lost one Moero wrote down.

 In comparison to other examples of Hellenistic sensationalism, Alcinoë's tale is rather tame, with no elements of exceptional horror or a shocking death.
 It has been noted that Athena's method of punishment is not the typical of the virgin goddesses, and more in line with Aphrodite's course of action, while the name 'Alcinoë' is similar to Alcyone, a name of other heroines who died by drowning.
-Her elopement with Xanthius is analogous to Helen's with the Trojan prince Paris; ironically however, xanthos is a common epithet of Menelaus, Helen's wronged husband.
+Her elopement with Xanthus is analogous to Helen's own with the Trojan prince Paris; ironically however, xanthos is a common epithet of Menelaus, Helen's wronged husband.